-For the past 13 years, SpaFinder Wellness 365 has issued its Global Spa & Wellness Trends Forecast, which examines trends that will shape the wellness, hospitality, travel and spa industries and also impact wellness for consumers in the coming year.
-Among some of the trends that emerged for 2016 is the growing importance of wellness to meet major societal challenges, such as stressed out, over anxious children; wellness festivals that celebrate health and well-being; and apps and on-demand services that are providing more immediacy and convenience to wellness services such as massage as well as beauty treatment.
+For the past 13 years, SpaFinder Wellness 365 has issued its Global Spa & Wellness Trends Forecast, which examines trends that will shape the wellness, hospitality, travel, and spa industries and impact wellness consumers in the coming year.
+Among some of the trends that emerged for 2016 is the growing importance of wellness to meet major societal challenges, such as stressed out, over-anxious children; wellness festivals that celebrate health and well-being; and apps and on-demand services that are providing more immediacy and convenience to wellness services such as massage as well as a beauty treatment.

-The trend that I found most exciting (you can download the complete report at: http://www.spafinder.com/blog/trends/2016-report/) was “Workplace Wellness Wakes Up.”
-SpaFinder Wellness 365 points out forward-thinking companies increasingly are realizing the importance of wellness on productivity and are creating “an all-encompassing environment that fuses company welfare to employee wellness.”
+I found the most exciting (you can download the complete report at http://www.spafinder.com/blog/trends/2016-report/) was “Workplace Wellness Wakes Up.”
+SpaFinder Wellness 365 points out forward-thinking companies are increasingly realizing the importance of wellness on productivity and are creating “an all-encompassing environment that fuses company welfare to employee wellness.”